Trump to nominate new drug czar, White House says

 “We have full confidence in Jim to lead ONDCP to make significant strides in combatting the opioids crisis, reducing drug use, and coordinating U.S. drug policy,” Sanders said.
 “Fighting the opioid crisis and drug addiction is a priority for this administration.
 We greatly appreciate Jim for his counsel and leadership during his tenure at the White House and look forward to the future contributions he will make in this new role.”

-Tackling the opioid crisis was among Donald Trump’s promises on the campaign trail.
+Tackling the opioid crisis was among then-candidate Donald Trump’s promises on the campaign trail.
 And in October, he declared the epidemic a “public health emergency.”

 Carroll will need Senate confirmation before starting in his new role, according to Reuters.